ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Exceptional First-Shot Accuracy

 The Renegade's base accuracy is outstanding.
-The first shot fires exactly where you aim, making it reliable for initiating engagements.
-The weapon excels particularly at the 50-100 meter range—distances where many assault rifles begin experiencing damage falloff, but where the Renegade performs optimally.
+Your first shot fires exactly where you aim, making it reliable for opening engagements.
+The weapon shines at the 50-100 meter range, distances where many assault rifles start experiencing damage falloff but where the Renegade performs best.

 High Alpha Damage Per Shot

 Each shot from the Renegade hits hard.
-Against unshielded players, it can achieve two-shot kills to the chest.
-Headshots are devastating and create immediate advantages in mid-range encounters.
-This high damage-per-shot characteristic rewards accurate shooters significantly.
+Against unshielded players, it can land two-shot kills to the chest.
+Headshots are devastating and create immediate advantages in mid-range fights.
+This high damage-per-shot rewards accurate shooters.

 Effective Against ARCs